 dashboard refreshed.

-I initially set about replacing some of the cut
+I initially set about replacing some of the cuts and

 I realized I could just as well write the whole dashboard as a single